-A 2018 Centers for Medicare and Medicaid Services (CMS) letter21 stated Medicaid programs must cover medicines approved by the FDA through the accelerated approval pathway.
-However, increasingly, some stakeholders have issued proposals that seek to limit Medicaid coverage, in contravention of the CMS guidance and the Medicaid Drug Rebate Program, or increase mandatory rebates for medicines approved under the accelerated approval pathway22, asserting that there is insufficient or limited evidence despite these medicines meeting the FDA's safety and efficacy standards.23
+A 2018 Centers for Medicare and Medicaid Services (CMS) letter stated Medicaid programs must cover medicines approved by the FDA through the accelerated approval pathway.
+However, increasingly, some stakeholders have issued proposals that seek to limit Medicaid coverage, in contravention of the CMS guidance and the Medicaid Drug Rebate Program, or increase mandatory rebates for medicines approved under the accelerated approval pathway, asserting that there is insufficient or limited evidence despite these medicines meeting the FDA's safety and efficacy standards.

-In June 2021, the Medicaid and CHIP Payment and Access Commission (MACPAC) issued recommendations to Congress to subject FDA-approved medicines granted accelerated approval to higher rebates until the manufacturer is granted traditional FDA approval, and be subject to increased inflationary rebates if the manufacturer fails to complete the confirmatory trial after a specified number of years.24 However, Medicaid spending data illustrates that the patient benefits of accelerated approval medicines far outweigh their cost, and support preserving access to these drugs for patients diagnosed with serious or life-threatening diseases or conditions.25
+In June 2021, the Medicaid and CHIP Payment and Access Commission (MACPAC) issued recommendations to Congress to subject FDA-approved medicines granted accelerated approval to higher rebates until the manufacturer is granted traditional FDA approval, and be subject to increased inflationary rebates if the manufacturer fails to complete the confirmatory trial after a specified number of years.
+However, Medicaid spending data illustrates that the patient benefits of accelerated approval medicines far outweigh their cost, and support preserving access to these drugs for patients diagnosed with serious or life-threatening diseases or conditions.
+The support preserving access to these drugs for patients diagnosed with serious or life-threatening diseases or conditions.